 Good Hotel Guide Review

-2 bars, lounge, 2 dining rooms, free Wi-Fi, in-room TV (Freeview), Orange mobile signal only, beer garden in wooded grounds, tennis/golf in village, public rooms wheelchair accessible.
+2 bars, lounge, 2 dining rooms, free Wi-Fi in bars and lounge only, Orange mobile network only, in-room TV (Freeview), beer garden in wooded grounds, tennis/golf in village, public rooms wheelchair accessible.

 in public areas all day, but optional.

 max.
 3 in each of 4 ground-floor annexe rooms, not in restaurant.

 Per room B&B single from £115, double £125-£185.
 A la carte from £40.
 1 night stays sometimes refused.